KhushiVP33/KhushiVP33/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: I'm an avid reader, woth a particular passion for murder mystery and romantic fiction.
+⚡ Fun fact: I'm an avid reader, with a particular passion for murder mystery and romantic fiction.

 <!---